gjwdyk/Notes-K8s/README.md

 Before you start launching the CloudFormation template, you need to prepare or to have the followings ready:

-- [ ] K8s Nodes SSH Private and Public Key-Pair
+- [ ] K8s Nodes SSH Private and Public Key-Pair.
+Refer to . . . . . . . . .

-- [ ] Have a Registered a Route53 Domain Name
+- [ ] Have an active and registered AWS Route53 Domain Name, which you have full access to add, create, modify, and delete `A` records.

-- [ ] Docker Hub Account
+- [ ] Docker Hub Account.
+An important note to Docker Hub account is that the "Default Repository Privacy" needs to be set to "Public".
 ![DockerHub Default Repository Privacy](Figures/DockerHubDefaultRepositoryPrivacy.png)

 - [ ] NGINX Repository Certificate and Private Key